ThomasMertes/seed7/src/read_me.txt

  --- Errors such as

+    chkccomp.c:56:20: fatal error: stdlib.h: No such file or directory hi.c:30:20: fatal error: stdlib.h: No such file or directory

+  indicate that the development package of the C library is missing.
+I don't know the name of this package in your distribution (under Ubuntu it has the name libc6-dev), but you can search for C development libraries and header files.

+ --- Errors such as

     scr_inf.c:57:18: error: term.h: No such file or directory kbd_inf.c:55:18: error: term.h: No such file or directory trm_inf.c:47:18: error: term.h: No such file or directory